 Communication

 Effective communication systems ensure that there is always a systematic way by which a business can stay in touch with suppliers, customers, and partners.
-It facilitates information exchange, contract negotiation, and the process of dispute resolution.
-The speedy and reliable travel of information has been given a boost by technologies such as email, telephone, and video conferencing, making the world a global village.
+It supports information exchange, negotiation of contracts, and dispute resolution.
+Fast and credible conveyance of information has been provided by technology like email, telephone, and video conferencing, which has made the world a global village.

-All these auxiliary services do help in conducting the trading activities in a very smooth way; thus, there arises proper coordination between the businesses and the consumers.
+All these auxiliary services help conduct trading activities in a very smooth way; thus, proper coordination between businesses and consumers arises.

 Components of Auxiliaries to Trade